Harassing Phone Calls From Lane Bryant- Stop The Calls!

 Things happen sometimes, and even though the economy has improved significantly since the recession of 2008, you still fall behind on your bills every now and then.

 If you are making payments on your Lane Bryant credit card, then you may encounter debt collection harassment along the way.
 Some debt collectors may call you excessively, others may try to get you to make a Lane Bryant credit card payment through threatening and often harassing means.
-Regardless of which form the harassment has taken, it is important to know that your consumer rights are protected under federal laws like the FDCPA and TCPA that set the rules on how a debt collector is expected to behave while collecting your Lane Bryant Comenity card debt.
+Regardless of which form the harassment has taken, it is important to know that your consumer rights are protected under federal statutes like the FDCPA and TCPA that set the rules on how a debt collector is expected to behave while collecting your Lane Bryant Comenity card debt.
+These statutes are designed to protect consumers from harassment by creditors and debt collectors.

 Here are some ways a debt collector is not expected to behave while attempting to recover debt:

-• They may not lie about the amount or legal status of your debt.
+- They may not lie about the amount or legal status of your debt, or make a mistake in billing or credit reporting.

 Unfortunately, in spite of these protections, debt collectors still continue to violate the law.
 In 2013, for example, the Federal Trade Commission received over 204,000 complaints about debt collection harassment.
+If legal action is taken for such violations, the defendant is typically the creditor or debt collector accused of violating the statute.
 If you are facing constant harassment that won’t go away, we advise that you speak with a lawyer now by calling 877-700-5790, or by filling out our contact form.

 Harassing Phone Calls From Lane Bryant- Stop The Calls!

 There are several ways companies like Lane Bryant harass consumers and violate the law.
-The TCPA limits when and how often a company like Lane Bryant can call.
+The TCPA statute limits when and how often a company like Lane Bryant can call.
+Companies must comply with the TCPA statute to avoid legal consequences.
 The TCPA also bans the use of automatic dialing systems.
-Some of the key parts that Lane Bryant must follow when making calls are below:
+Some of the key parts that Lane Bryant must follow when making calls are valid and enforceable under federal law:

 · Companies must maintain a “Do Not Call” list and honor any request from a consumer to not be called again.